Kvnyu/lit_review/main.typ

 #pagebreak()

-= Topics that haven't been touched upon which we discussed

-== Hybrid  search method implementations
-In CP:
-White box - instruct how things are done
-Black box - give it something, and get something in return, same thing for search

-== Ways in which the black box function can be used
-- Could have a black box that is a constraint?
-  - When we have a simulation, we might want to make sure that all cars never have to wait more than 5 minutes
-  - This is a black box function constraint
-- Could do surrogate model
-- Look at MiniZinc with functions
-  - What will happen when we do that with Black Boxes.
-- Learning solvers, works similar to branch and bound.

-- Give the solver relations between inputs and outputs, could build an approximation that is useful for the solver, if that eliminates some of the solutions I have to try, might be useful. e.g monotonicity.
-So this is when we know a bit about the shape of the grey box function, we can then use those relations.

-- Genetic algorithms
-- Talking more about the strengths and weaknesses of each heuristic algorithm

 = Summary of the State of the Art
 The literature review has explored many techniques to solve modellable problems, such as constraint programming, as well as many techniques for solving Black-Box problems, such as local search.
 We have also seen many hybrid approaches to solving modellable problems that incorporate the strengths of each approach.